DinoChiesa/jwt-webtool/README.md

 ## Build Dependencies

-This tool uses [webpack v4](https://webpack.js.org/) for bundling the assets.
+This tool uses [webpack v5](https://webpack.js.org/) for bundling the assets.

 ## Please send pull requests

-This is my first webpack project, so if anyone has some constructive feedback on my webpack config, how to improve or optimize it, please let me know.
+Constructive feedback is always appreciated.
 PR's will be appreciated.

-For example, the JS bundle is about 1mb and the css bundle is 400kb.
-If there is a better way to optimize this, I am interested to learn.

 ## Developing